MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 **What are the requirements for running Microsoft Dynamics 365 Product Visualize and what platforms does it support?**

-For information on platforms and requirements, check out our Requirements page(requirements.md).
+For information on platforms and requirements, check out [our Requirements page](requirements.md).

 **What kind of 3D content can I add?**